-Type of assistance Description Tutorial assistance Provided to an Australian Apprentice by a tutor in addition to the standard off-the-job training for an Australian Apprenticeship.

-Mentor assistance Provided to an Australian Apprentice to assist with organisational or personal issues which impact upon the ability of the Australian Apprentice to undertake their off-the-job training.
-Mentoring may take place on or off-the-job but should address difficulties experienced with the off-the-job component of the training.
+Provided to an Australian Apprentice by a tutor in addition to the standard off-the- job training for an Australian Apprenticeship.
+Tutorial assistance Tutorial assistance must be delivered in small groups of not more than five participants to ensure the apprentice's learning needs are met.
+Provided to an Australian Apprentice to assist with organisational or personal issues which impact upon the ability of the Australian Apprentice to undertake their off-the-job training.
+Mentor assistance Mentoring may take place on or off-the-job but should address difficulties experienced with the off-the-job component of the training.
+Mentor assistance must be delivered in one-on-one basis to ensure the apprentice's needs are met.
 Interpreter assistance Provided by an interpreter to assist an Australian Apprentice to understand aspects of the off-the-job training and is in most cases provided to Australian Apprentices with disabilities such as visual or hearing impairment.
+Interpreter assistance must be delivered in one-on-one basis to ensure the apprentice's needs are met.